Use these resume objective examples and resume summary examples to help craft your own unique resume.

 Why would you choose to include one statement over the another for your resume?
 Here are some examples.

-John used a written summary statement to emphasize the skills and experiences he thinks he will need for the job he wants as a regional merchandise manager.
+Zachary used a written summary statement to emphasize the skills and experiences he thinks he will need for the job he wants as a project manager.

 Consider the following as you decide which approach to take on your own resume.